90s - Steve Lukather / Toto (2011)

 As you seem to work on projects all the time, what is next in the Lukather pipeline of creativity?
 Just finished playing in NYC with Bill Evans, Will Lee, Keith Carlock and Steve Weingart at the Blue Note.
 12 packed shows in six days.
 Jammed with The Roots on Jimmy Fallon.
 Touring the world as a solo act.
 A few weeks of Toto here and there.
 Derek Sherinians new record.
 Looking at doing some stuff again with Larry Carlton as it has been 10+ years since we won our Grammy together.
 Always cool stuff popping up.
 I am very very lucky to have all this stuff going on.
 I am thankful, believe me!
 I am booked well into 2012 so far.
 Then a new solo record.

 Lastly, and throwing you a real journalistic curve ball, Exclusive Magazine love Penguins, .... do you, perhaps?
 Only as friends!

 So, if you would like to win an AUTOGRAPHED copy of his new CD, and you think you know all there is to know about the man himself, just answer this easy question: Which George Benson tune did Lukather co-write along with Jay Graydon and Bill Champlin?!

-Send us your answers and if you're correct you'll be in the running to win one of these wonderful new AUTOGRAPHED CDs!
+Send us your answers and if you are correct you will be in the running to win one of these wonderful new AUTOGRAPHED CDs!
 Just send us an e:mail here before April 1st with your answer and the subject title CONTEST: STEVE LUKATHER SIGNED CDs to: email@example.com